 Buy a gadget, plug it in, and it will work with the rest of your smart home

 What makes Matter more than just another smart home standard is momentum; most of the industry is on board.
-Organized by the Connectivity Standards Alliance (or CSA, formerly the Zigbee Alliance), Matter is being developed by Amazon, Apple, Google / Nest, and Samsung, alongside many other smart home and smart home-adjacent companies, including Wyze, iRobot, Signify (Philips Hue), Ecobee, and more.
+Organized by the Connectivity Standards Alliance (or CSA, formerly the Zigbee Alliance), Matter is being developed by Amazon, Apple, Google / Nest, and Samsung, alongside many other smart home and smart home-adjacent companies, including Lutron, iRobot, Signify (Philips Hue), Ikea, and more.